Why Should I Use File Sharing in Project Management Software?

 Because files are shared directly through an internet connection, there’s no need to purchase and maintain expensive equipment and extra storage space, which would otherwise be used to share files.

 4. Saves time

 This, in turn, saves the receiver a lot of time figuring out why something has just been shared with them.
-When you’re fully focused on a task, it’s important to have all the relevant documentation at hand so you don’t have to spend time searching unnecessarily.
+When you’re fully focused on a task, it’s essential to have all the relevant documentation at hand so you don’t have to spend time searching unnecessarily.

-Plus, due to the version and history controls within your software, it’s quick and easy to find the latest copy of a file and to understand the changes that were made.
+Due to the version and history controls within your software, it’s quick and easy to find the latest copy of a file and to understand the changes that were made.
 No more pouring through your email folders trying to track down the history of edits and revisions.

-Not only that, but files can be shared from your project management software with a few simple clicks, much faster than scanning and emailing files or sending paper copies.
+Not only that, but files can be shared from your project management software with a few simple clicks — much faster than scanning and emailing files or sending paper copies.

 5. Greater accessibility

-How many times have you had to go ask someone to email you a file you needed?
+How many times have you had to ask someone to email you a file you needed?
 Imagine what happens if the only person with a copy of the file suddenly gets sick, goes on vacation, or quits.
-Your entire project can be held up while you’re waiting for a critical piece of information!
+Your entire project can be held up while you’re waiting for a critical piece of information.